Mar 20, 2024 • 7 min read

 Local tip: If you are trying plov for the first time, try not to overdo it.
 In Uzbekistan, plov is usually eaten for lunch as it is too heavy to eat in the evening.
 Be sure to balance a big serving with vegetables or yogurt-based salads and green tea for digestion.

-4. Be amazed by the surreal landscapes of the Aral Sea
+4. Visit the surreal landscape of the Aral Sea

 One of the darker legacies of Soviet history in Uzbekistan is the draining of the Aral Sea.
 Located in Karakalpakstan, the Aral Sea used to be the fourth-biggest lake in the world, until its waters were redirected to provide irrigation for cotton fields.
 As a result, the sea shrank dramatically, changing the landscape and the whole ecology of the region.